BIOHACKING

 • Kale

-Also known as Stinging Nettle, Nettles get their name from the leaves of the plant which are prickly to the touch and have been used for centuries to treat allergy symptoms.
+Also known as stinging nettle, nettles get their name from the leaves of the prickly plant that's been used for centuries to treat allergy symptoms.
 Nettles may reduce the amount of histamine that is produced by the body in response to an allergen.
-You can consume Nettle as a tea or take it as a tincture.
+You can consume nettle as a tea or take it as a tincture.

 For those dealing with a pollen allergy, local, raw honey can be a great way to resolve symptoms.
 Local honey acts similarly to a vaccine: by giving yourself a little dose of the local pollen through the honey, you allow your body to begin building a tolerance to the pollen and have a less severe allergic reaction.
 It’s best to start taking either honey or bee pollen daily at least six weeks before allergy season begins.